25 Epic 4th of July Party Ideas (That Go Way Beyond Fireworks)

 2. The "America Has Arrived" Grand Entrance

-If the host (or a key guest) is making a dramatic entrance, have them walk in behind a wall of red, white, and blue smoke.
-Works especially well if someone is returning from military service or you're surprising an honoree.
+If the host or a key guest is making a dramatic entrance, have them walk in behind a wall of red, white, and blue smoke.
+Works especially well if someone is returning from military service or you are surprising an honoree.

 3. Smoke-Lined Driveway

-Line your driveway with alternating red, white, and blue smoke bombs spaced every 8-10 feet.
-Pull them all at once as the main guest of honor arrives.
-Cinematic doesn't begin to describe it.
+Line your driveway with alternating red, white, and blue smoke bombs spaced every 8-10 feet on a non-flammable surface.
+Pull them in sequence as the guest of honor arrives.
+Cinematic does not begin to describe it.

 Photo Op Stations